 MR. LOZANO: So it is auditable and we, for every threat assessment in the 22-23 school year, a law enforcement officer has to participate in all four levels.
-So that's easily auditable because they are one of the mandatory members on every single threat assessment done in this district this school year.
-So that's easy to audit.
+So that's easily auditable because they are one of the mandatory members on Page 71